fritzable/tic-tac-toe-client/README.md

 Thoughts for bonus features:
 Say which player won
 Detect draw game sooner
-Log in automatically on sign up
+Log in automatically on sign u p